GustavoMourao/webcamGPT-TextToSpeech/README.md

 run inference on images, video files and webcam streams.

 ![alt text](https://github.com/GustavoMourao/webcamGPT-TextToSpeech/blob/main/input/code-stru.png)

+** In this test it's necessary put the audio into the folder `input`

 🚧 keep in mind that the repository is still under construction